 Each underlying ETF has its own investment objective, principal investment strategies and investment risks.
-The portfolio may have exposure to derivatives instruments, such as options, futures or forward contracts and swaps through its ETF investments.

 It is not possible to predict the extent to which the portfolio will be invested in a particular underlying ETF at any time.
-The portfolio may also invest in the institutional mutual fund share class of the equivalent ETFs.
+The portfolio may also invest in institutional mutual funds.
 The portfolio may be a significant shareholder in certain underlying ETFs.
 The sub-adviser may change the portfolio's asset allocations and underlying ETFs at any time without investor approval and without notice to investors.